smartpay-co/ec-cube-example/README.md

 php composer.phar create-project ec-cube/ec-cube ec-cube "4.0.6" --keep-vcs
 ```

 Then the next step is to install the Smartpay plugin.
-There are two methods to do it.
-The first is use the admin panel to do it.
-If you plan to use this method, please skip to the [Run the built-in web server
+There are two ways to do it.
+The first is via the admin panel.
+If you choose this way, please skip to the [Run the built-in web server
 ](#run-the-built-in-web-server) section.

-The second method is to clone the repo into the EC-Cube folder:
+The second is to clone the repo into the EC-Cube folder:

 ### Clone Smartpay plugin into the EC-Cube directory